Working with teenagers is definitely rewarding and fun!

 Variety of exercises

 If you work with a coursebook, predictability is one of the biggest problems for you.
-Usually, activities in each chapter are very similar, which certainly does not help keep students interested.
+Usually, activities in each unit are very similar, which certainly doesn’t help to keep students interested.
 So try to vary the exercises a little bit.
 Sometimes even a short warm-up or a small filler is enough.
+Get a collection of warmers and fillers designed especially for teenagers here.

 Pictures that make them think

-You can also always use ready-made board games that develop your speaking skills, such as Convo Board Game, which is part of every Convo Pack: Teens in our store.
+You can also always use ready-made board games that develop your speaking skills, such as Convo Board Game, which is part of every Convo Pack: Teens in our shop.

 As much as possible, do not directly say that you want to revise a particular grammar structure.
 Just ask students to talk about their plans for next weekend (future tenses) or think about what would happen if schools didn’t exist (conditionals).
 And the correct structures will come to their mind, guaranteed!